Furnace Repair Checklist

 - Ensure your hands and feet aren’t moist in advance of touching the panel or breakers.

 - Find the breaker labeled “furnace” or “heat,” and double-check it’s switched “on.”
 If you find that the breaker tripped, it will be in the middle or “off” area.

-- Moving one hand, steadily flip the breaker to the “on” location.
-If the breaker trips right away and pops back to “off,” leave it alone and call a professional from H&C Heating and Cooling at 301-960-3247 quickly.
+- Moving one hand, steadily flip the breaker to the “on” position.
+If the breaker trips right away and pops back to “off,” don't try to reset it and call a professional from H&C Heating and Cooling at 301-960-3247 quickly.